Essential Oil Aromatic Classifications

 When blending essential oils, it is helpful to understand what aromatic traits particular essential oils have in common.

-Having said that, scent is highly subjective, and many essential oils do not have a single dominant aromatic characteristic.
+Scent is highly subjective, and many essential oils do not have a single dominant aromatic characteristic.
 Therefore, it can be challenging to classify some essential oils.
 Some oils can be associated with more than one scent category or fragrance family.
 Lastly, the aroma can vary between one distillation and another for natural reasons.
 The Petitgrain Essential Oil that I am working with, for example, may be more floral or woody in aroma than the Petitgrain Oil that you have on hand.

-100 Essential Oils Grouped By Scent Families
+List of Over 100 Essential Oils Grouped By Scent Families

 Anisic